Meet the Department of Physics

-What do graduates go on to?
+What our graduates go on to do

 A physics degree from Surrey opens up unique opportunities not only in science and industry, but also in sectors such as law, finance, journalism, IT and education.
 Recently, our graduates have gone on to work for companies such as Fourth State Medicine Ltd, Raytheon Systems Ltd, CGI, DSTL, Atkins and the NHS.

 You’ll find plenty of support here to help you improve your graduate prospects, including the support of a dedicated employer engagement officer within the Department, employer talks, careers events and entrepreneurship support.
 Find out more about employability and careers support at Surrey.